luizabarros/onebithealth/README.md

 ## 🚀 Starting

-To start the project, just open the file `index.html` in your preferred browser.
+To start the project, just type `npm start` and then you are going to scan the QR CODE to start the project on Expo.

 ---
 ##### This project was made with the help of One Bit Code's tutorial on Youtube.